Need to schedule? Call 606-324-1141

 Intensive Outpatient Program

 Pathways’ Intensive Outpatient Program (IOP) meets in a group setting and is therapeutic counseling for individuals in need of a more rigorous substance use disorder treatment program.
 IOP consumers meet with a therapist at least six hours each week and complete a minimum of 24 sessions.
 During the sessions, clients complete the Matrix Model curriculum which is an effective, evidence-based practice.
 The sessions focus on early recovery skills, relapse prevention, group therapy, and counseling.
 Group members are asked to read, complete handouts, and participate in activities.
 Before attending IOP, all consumers receive a comprehensive assessment with an individualized treatment plan.
-IOP services are available in Bath, Carter, Greenup, Lawrence, Montgomery, and Rowan counties.
+IOP services are available in Boyd, Carter, Greenup, Lawrence, Montgomery, and Rowan counties.

 KSTEP (Kentucky Strengthening Ties and Empowering Parents)